Network Code on Cybersecurity

 NCCS establishes a national and coordinated oversight structure for the EU electricity sector.

-- Member States must designate a competent regulatory or energy authority by 13 December 2024, like BNetzA in Germany Art.
+- Member States must designate a competent regulatory or energy authority by 2024.
+Art.
 4

-- The designated competent authority coordinates with national CSIRTs and cybersecurity agencies (e.g. BSI in Germany) Art.
+- That authority coordinates with national CSIRTs and cybersecurity agencies.
+Art.
 5

 EU NCCS imposes a broad set of obligations on designated high-impact and critical-impact entities to strengthen cybersecurity across the electricity sector.